-Mr. Fletcher is chair of the Company's Board since the Merger and brings to the board more than 30 years of strategy and financing experience across the pharmaceutical and healthcare industry.
+Mr. Fletcher is chair of the Company's Board since the merger (the "Merger") between the Company and StemoniX, Inc. ("StemoniX"), which closed on March 30, 2021, and brings to the board more than 30 years of strategy and financing experience across the pharmaceutical and healthcare industry.
 Mr. Fletcher also services on the Company's Audit, and Nominating and Corporate Committees of the Board of Directors.
-In 1983, Mr. Fletcher founded Fletcher Spaght, Inc., a consulting firm that provides growth-focused strategy assistance to client companies, and since its founding has served as its Chief Executive Officer.
+In 1983, Mr. Fletcher founded Fletcher Spaght, Inc., a consulting firm that provides growth-focused strategy assistance to client companies, and since its founding served as its Managing Partner from 1983-2021 when he became Managing Partner Emeritus.
 Since 2001, Mr. Fletcher has also served as the Managing Partner of Fletcher Spaght Ventures, a venture capital fund.
 Mr. Fletcher's current and past board experience includes both public and private companies.
 Mr. Fletcher currently serves as the board chairman of publicly-held Koru Medical and Clearpoint Neuro, Inc., as well as privately-held Metabolon.
-Mr. Fletcher previously served on the boards of The Spectranetics Corporation, Autoimmune, Inc., Axcelis Technologies, Inc., Fischer Imaging Corp., Panacos Pharmaceuticals Inc., NMT Medical Inc., and Quick Study Radiology Inc., all of which are public companies, and on the board of GlycoFi, Inc., a private company.
+Mr. Fletcher serves on the Board of Directors of publicly-held OptiNose AS.
+Mr. Fletcher previously served on the boards of The Spectranetics Corporation, Autoimmune, Inc., Axcelis Technologies, Inc., Fischer Imaging Corp., Panacos Pharmaceuticals Inc. and NMT Medical Inc., all of which are public companies, and on the board of GlycoFi, Inc., a private company.
 In addition, Mr. Fletcher has served on the boards of many academic and non-profit institutions.
 Mr. Fletcher worked on the \$2 billion acquisition of Spectranetics by Koninklijke Philips N.V.
 (Royal Philips) and the \$400 million acquisition of GlycoFi by Merck & Co., Inc., and received the National Association of Corporate Directors (NACD) Director of the Year Award in 2018 specifically for his work at Spectranetics.
 He is Chairman Emeritus of the Corporate Collaboration Council at the Thayer School of Engineering/Tuck School of Business at Dartmouth College and serves on the Board of Advisors of Beth Israel Deaconess Medical Center and the Whitehead Institute at MIT.
-Mr. Fletcher is a graduate of Southern Illinois University (MBA), Central Michigan University (Master's Degree in International Finance), and George Washington University (BA) and is an instructor in International Business and a PhD candidate at the Wharton School of Business, and as a Captain and jet pilot in the United States Air Force.
+Mr. Fletcher is a graduate of Southern Illinois University (MBA), Central Michigan University (Master's Degree in International Finance), and George Washington University (BA) and was an instructor in International Business and a PhD candidate at the Wharton School of Business.
+He served as a Captain and jet pilot in the United States Air Force.
+Mr. Fletcher provides our Board with leadership experience in the biotech and pharmaceutical industries, in growth strategy and in early stage investing and his service on boards of public companies.